HexHive/OSTEP-slides/21-locking.md

 # Interrupting locks (disadvantages)

-* No support for nested locking (i.e., locking multiple locks)
+* No support for locking multiple locks
-* Only works on uniprocessors (no support for locking across cores)
+* Only works on uniprocessors (no support for locking across cores in multicore system)
 * Process may keep lock for arbitrary length
 * Hardware interrupts may get lost (hardware only stores information that interrupt X happened, not how many times it happened)